 Here at Louder, we are music lovers and experts in our field, with many years of music listening and product testing between us.
 We live and breathe everything music related, and we draw on this knowledge and experience of using products when selecting the recommendations for our guides.

-When choosing what we believe to be the best vinyl record cleaners available right now, we combine our hands-on experience, user reviews and testimonies and engage in discussions with our editorial colleagues to reach a consensus about the top products in any given category.
+When choosing what I believe to be the best vinyl record cleaners available right now, I combined my hands-on experience, with user reviews and testimonies and engaged in discussions with my editorial colleagues to reach a consensus about the top products in any given category.

-First and foremost, we are music fans, and we want others to find the right product for them.
-So we take into careful consideration everything from budget to feature set and ease of use to come up with a list of what we can safely say are the best vinyl record cleaners on the market right now.
+First and foremost, we are all music fans, and we all want others to find the right product for them.
+I took careful consideration into everything from budget to feature set and ease of use to come up with a list of what I can safely say are the best vinyl record cleaners on the market right now.

 Related buyer's guides